 Justification of Red List Category

-This species is listed as Vulnerable because it is assumed to have a small population which is suspected to be in decline, owing to ongoing hunting and habitat loss, exacerbated by the impacts of war and refugees.
-Surveys suggest that large areas within its range are unoccupied, implying that the population is divided into small subpopulations.
+This species is suspected to have a small population which is inferred to be in decline, owing to ongoing hunting and habitat loss, due to mining, subsistence agriculture and logging at several locations.
+This is also exacerbated by the impacts of war and refugees.
+It is therefore classified as Near Threatened.

-It occurs in many different forest types but is often associated with slopes between watersheds with shallow soils supporting dry forest with an open understorey (Hart and Upoki 1997).
-The species appears to prefer high canopy and litter cover (E. Mulotwa in litt.
+The species occurs in many different forest types but is often associated with slopes between watersheds with shallow soils supporting dry forest with an open understorey (Hart and Upoki 1997).
+It appears to prefer high canopy and litter cover (E. Mulotwa in litt.
 2007).
 Its sparse and irregular distribution may correspond in part to the limited availability of this habitat type (Hart and Upoki 1997).
 The species is not restricted solely to primary forest, old secondary forest adjacent to primary forest is heavily used at least for foraging (Mulotwa et al. 2010).
 It does not appear to have a specialised diet, and has been recorded eating fruit from common tree species throughout the region (Hart and Upoki 1997), as well as insects and other invertebrates (McGowan 1994, Mulotwa et al. 2006).
 The breeding season may depend on local rainfall conditions (McGowan 1994).
-The species occurs at low density; in Salonga National Park a sighting rate of one individual every 9.03km was recorded during 2004/5 (Mulotwa et al. 2010).
+The species is diurnal and gregarious (Bessone et al. 2020).
+The species occurs at low density; in Salonga National Park a sighting rate of one individual every 9.03 km was recorded during 2004/5 (Mulotwa et al. 2010).

-Historically, its population was probably reduced by forest clearance and hunting (Lovel undated).
+Historically, its population was probably reduced by forest clearance and hunting (Lovel 1975-1976).
 Presently, habitat is being lost to mining, subsistence agriculture and logging at several locations (Hart and Upoki 1997).
 Mining and associated human settlement result in the opening up of remote areas (Hart 1994), with a corresponding increase in subsistence and commercial hunting (Hart and Upoki 1997).
 Surveys and questionnaires have revealed high hunting pressure in the Kisangani region and around Salonga National Park (E. Mulotwa in litt.
 2005).
-The capture rate of the species for each village in and around the Salonga National Park is around 20 birds per year, and it is usually targeted with wire snares, which are sometimes baited (Mulotwa et al. 2006).
+Hunting for bushmeat is considered one of the major threats for this species (Abernethy et al. 2013), and may have caused it to be lost at the Yangambi Man and Biosphere Reserve (Toirambe et al. 2010).
+The capture rate of the species for each village in and around the Salonga National Park is around 20 birds per year, and it is usually targeted with wire snares, which are sometimes baited (Mulotwa et al. 2007).
 Capture in snares set for small mammals and antelope is probably widespread (Hart and Upoki 1997).
-In addition, the species's eggs are collected (Mulotwa et al. 2007).
-The presence of guerrilla fighters and huge numbers of Rwandan refugees in the eastern DRC since 1994 also poses a significant threat (Hart and Upoki 1997, P. Garson in litt.
-2003) because of increased hunting and habitat loss (N. Burgess in litt.
+In addition, the species' eggs are collected (Mulotwa et al. 2007).
+The presence of guerrilla fighters and huge numbers of Rwandan refugees in the eastern DRC since 1994 also poses a significant threat because of increased hunting and habitat loss (Hart and Upoki 1997, N. Burgess in litt.
 2003, P. Garson in litt.
 2003).

 Conservation Actions Underway